Morning, noon and night there is a silent struggle in most American homes: meal time.

 Children's nutrition not only influences their growth, development, school performance, emotional health and peer relationships it also predicts their future health outcomes.

-A child with optimal nutrition will have a greater likelihood of being a healthier kid and a healthier adult with dietary habits and skills across the lifespan that exponentially promote wellness, disease prevention and longevity, says Christopher Schnell, RD, LD/N., a pediatric registered dietitian specialist at the Center for Child & Family Wellness, Florida Hospital for Children's Healthy Weight and Wellness Program.
+A child with optimal nutrition will have a greater likelihood of being a healthier kid and a healthier adult with dietary habits and skills across the lifespan that exponentially promote wellness, disease prevention and longevity, says Christopher Schnell, RD, LD/N., a pediatric registered dietitian specialist at the Center for Child and Family Wellness, AdventHealth for Children's Healthy Weight and Wellness Program.

 Maintaining a healthy weight can prevent a host of problems during childhood and beyond, as childhood obesity has been shown to increase the risk of asthma, type 2 diabetes, bone and joint problems, sleep apnea, and risk factors for heart disease.
 In addition, childhood obesity takes an emotional toll, with obese children at high risk for social isolation, depression and lower self-esteem.